JuA9r/High_and_Low/README.md

 3. **Finish game**: Draw all cards or enter -1.

 ### This game Rules
-1. Enter either H or L
+1. Enter either H or L.
-2. If the current card and the next card are the same or higher, add 1 to the score
+2. If the current card and the next card are the same or higher, add 1 to the score.
-3. The one with the highest score wins
+3. The one with the highest score wins.

 ## Licence
 This project is licensed under the MIT Licence.
 See the `LICENCE` file for details.